ngospina/Solo-Tools/DskMatch/README.md

 # DskMatch
-Match the pages of a dsk SOLO disk image with any other SOLO disk image
+Match the pages of a dsk Solo disk image with any other Solo disk image